jairav/homebrew-nitro_lacto_imperial_gose/README.md

 # One Beer to Rule Them All

-This repository is a custom Homebrew tap that installs applications and their configuration.
+This repository is a Homebrew tap that installs numerous bioinformatics-type applications and their configuration.
 The goal is to keep all workstation setup in a single tap.
 At the moment only Warp and ZSH/Unix Tools are supported.

 ## Usage